Riding rules, signs and safety tips

 - people riding skateboards, foot scooters and roller blades (wheeled recreational devices)

-There are three different types of paths for people walking, riding a bike, using a wheeled recreational device or an electric device.
+There are three different types of paths for people walking, riding a bike, using a personal mobility device (PMD) or a wheeled recreational device.

-Footpaths can be used by everyone, unless signed restrictions apply.
+Footpaths can be used by everyone, with PMD and signed restrictions applying in certain areas.
 People walking have right of way and other footpath users are required to give way.

 - Keep left.